Ngā pūkenga auaki, whakarite hoki

-- Young children can test their working theories and practice solving conflict in peaceful ways.
-This testing and practicing occurs when children have opportunities to enter and exit groups, take another person’s viewpoint, take social and emotional risks and make friends.
+- Young children can test their working theories and practise solving conflict in peaceful ways.
+This testing and practising occurs when children have opportunities to enter and exit groups, take another person’s viewpoint, take social and emotional risks and make friends.

 When working on curriculum design (programme planning) for self management and regulation, consider:

 - Do kaiako have sufficient knowledge about the development of self management and regulation?

 - Are parent and whānau aspirations for children’s social learning well understood?

 - Do kaiako know children well and have a shared understanding of the social learning that is valued in their service?

 - Are the goals, learning outcomes, and examples of practice in Te Whāriki that apply to self management and regulation and social learning well understood?